Special Educational Needs

 Children with an EHCP and some children with SEN Support require a personalised education programme due to the complexity of their additional needs.
 This is planned by the SENCO, the class teacher, learning support assistant, and external experts as appropriate.

-Parents or carers and teachers of children who are on the school’s SEN register meet with the SENCO to review progress, provision and to identify next steps.
+Parents or carers of children who are on the school’s SEN register meet with the class teacher and SENCO to review progress, provision and to identify next steps.
 Outside specialists may support the needs of some children if this is deemed appropriate.